SomedudeX/py-calculator/README.md

 # Python-Calculator
 Literally the most basic calculator ever.
-Python 3 required
+Python 3 required to run.
+Future updates are planned but not guaranteed.